procrastinate-org/procrastinate/docs/glossary.rst

 .. glossary::

     Task
-        A task is a function that would be executed later.
+        A task is a function executed at a later time by another process.
 It is linked to a default queue, and expects keyword arguments (see `howto/tasks`).

     Job
         A job is the launching of a specific task with specific values for the keyword arguments.
-In your code, you're mainly interacting with jobs at 2 points: when you deferring them, and when their associated task is executed using the job's argument values.
+In your code, you're mainly interacting with jobs at 2 points: when you defer them, and when their associated task is executed using the job's argument values.
         The analogy would be that a job is an instance of a task.